hot-glue-for-rails/hot-glue/README.md

 # VERSION HISTORY

+#### 2025-12-24 - v0.7.3

+`--list-back-link-to-parent` (default: false)

+If the parent is itself a big edit, and we got to the nested edit (also a big edit) through a tab showing subview list (loaded lazily via Turbo's built-in mechanism), then we don't typically want the "back to" link at the top of the edit page to take us back to the list of the current object.

+That's because although the list of the current object exists as its own page, it isn't in the normal flow of what the user sees (it is via a lazy-loaded subview).

+The user came to _this_ edit page from the parent's edit page, so we should go back to the parent's edit page.

+Use `--list-back-link-to-parent` to tell this build to use a "Back to ____" link at the top of the edit page (where ____ is the name of the parent)

+Otherwise, the link at the top of the edit page will read "Back to list" and take the user back to the list view of the current build.

 #### 2025-12-12 - v0.7.2
 - Using the object (of the scaffold being built) inside of the hawk now adds `@` to a variable named as the singular name of the scaffold;